juju/docs/src/en/multiuser.md

    (e.g. `model-config` and `model-defaults`).
  - `admin`: In addition to 'write' abilities, a user can perform model upgrades (`upgrade-model`) and connect to machines via `juju ssh`.
 Makes the user an effective model owner.
-See [Model owners][users-owners] for commands available to such a user.
+See [Machine authentication][machine-auth] for how to connect to machines.

 Here we give 'bob' write access to model 'genesis':